Download the MP3 File – Right Click and Save As to download this mp3 file

 Thanks to Tomme Arthur for appearing on the show and also to you for listening!

-can you buy accutane in mexico iTunes Announcements: I launched a new video channel for the BeerSmith podcast on iTunes, so subscribe now!
+iTunes Announcements: I launched a new video channel for the BeerSmith podcast on iTunes, so subscribe now!
 At the moment it will only feature the new widescreen episodes (#75 and up).
 Older episodes are available on my revamped Youtube channel.
 Also all of my audio episodes are on iTunes now – so grab the older episodes if you missed any.

 Thoughts on the Podcast?